KaryonixX/kxdokkan-wiki/guides/how-to-create-full-team-patches.md

 ---
 Title: How To Create "Full Team" Patches
 ---
+---

+## How to Create "Full Team" Patches.
 **How to create “Full Team” Patches.**

 **Notes:** Before we start, I want to say that you NEED to use Trident with the Full Team Patch or Looseload for it to work.
 Otherwise, it will not show the duplicated units in your box.
 Also, NEVER lower the cost of the units.